tomatminceddata/FabricMonitoring/README.md

 Use this sequence
 + FabricMonitoring_TenantSettings_GetData
 + FabricMonitoring_TenantSettings_TransformData
-+ FabricMonitoring_TenantSettings_RefreshSemanticModel (this step is only necessary, if you created custom semantic model)
++ FabricMonitoring_TenantSettings_RefreshSemanticModel (this step is only necessary, if you created a custom semantic model)
 # Some additional notes
 This is the link to a presentation at the Global Power Platform Bootcamp Hamburg.
 This presentation contains definitions of the risk types: https://github.com/tomatminceddata/TomsPublicSpeaking/blob/main/20240224%20-%20GPPBCHH%20-%20Tom%20Martens%20-%20Microsoft%20Fabric%20Tenant%20Settings/20240224%20-%20GPPBC%20-%20Tom%20Martens%20-%20Microsoft%20Fabric%20Tenant%20Settings%20-%2020240224.pptx